fws-solutions/starter_s/README.md

 ### ACF Fields Config

 More details about `acf-options-page` and `acf-flexible-content` in the **Using Components** section, **Managing Options pages** sub section.

+### Styleguide Config

+- `pages` - set list of all pages defining
+- `colors` set list of all colors, matching
+- `icons` - set list of all svg icons
+- `fonts` - set list of all fonts, matching variables in scss file
+- `titles` - set list of all special titles defining their classes and dummy text
+- `buttons` - set list of all buttons defining their classes and dummy text

+    styleguide:
+        pages:
+            -
+                title: 'FE Homepage'
+                url: '/fe-homepage/'
+        colors:
+            - 'black'
+            - 'white'
+        icons:
+            - 'ico-arrow-up'
+            - 'ico-arrow-down'
+        fonts:
+            -
+                name: 'Open Sans'
+                class: 'font-main'
+        titles:
+            -
+                text: 'This is Page Title'
+                class: 'page-title'
+        buttons:
+            -
+                text: 'Normal'
+                class: 'btn'

+Styleguide page **will automatically load** any `_fe-` prefix files.

+**This is why it is important to name any variation files using `--` extension to file name.**

+For example:
+- default file name: `_fe-banner.php`
+- varitation file name: `_fe-banner--alt.php`

 ## CLI
 For the full list of all commands, execute `fws --help`.